 - Small Unmanned Aircraft up to 20 kilograms

 - Light UAS with more than 20 kilograms and less than 150 kilograms

-- UAS with more than 150 kilograms of starting mass
+- UAS with more than 150 kilograms starting mass

-There is a registration requirement for the categories Light UAS and UAS at the State Civil Aviation Administration of the Republic of Azerbaijan (SCAA).
+There is a registration requirement for the categories Light UAS and UAS with the State Civil Aviation Administration of the Republic of Azerbaijan (SCAA).